Back to: Python Tutorials For Beginners and Professionals

 RELATIONAL OPERATORS IN PYTHON:

-These are used to compare two values for some relation and return True or False depending the relation.
+These are used to compare two values for some relation and return True or False depending on the relation.
 Let’s assume, a = 13 and b = 5

 Relational operators are used, in general, for construction simple conditions.

-Example: Relational Operators
+Example: Relational Operators in Python

 a = 13 b = 5 print(a>b) print(a>=b) print(a<b) print(a<=b) print(a==b) print(a!=b)